India was one of the great seats of ancient civilization.

 The Maurya empire was in effect an outgrowth of the kingdom of Magadha.
 Under a line of kings of the Nanda dynasty (reigned c.
 424-322 BCE), this kingdom dramatically expanded to cover a large part of northern India; and under the following Maurya dynasty, the empire went on the cover all of north and central India.

-The most famous of the Maurya emperors, in fact the most famous ruler in ancient India’s history and one of the most notable in the entire ancient world, was Asoka (reigned 272-232 BCE).
+The most famous of the Maurya emperors, in fact the most famous ruler in ancient India’s history and one of the most notable in the entire ancient world, was Ashoka (also spelt Asoka – reigned 272-232 BCE).
 He was a remarkable and attractive ruler: compassionate, tolerant, firm, seeking justice and well-being for all his subjects.

-Fifty years or so after Asoka’s death the huge Mauryan empire began to crumble.
+Fifty years or so after Ashoka’s death the huge Mauryan empire began to crumble.
 Outlying provinces fell away, and by the mid-2nd century BCE the empire had shrunk to its core areas.
+Other powerful states had appeared in the wreckage of the empire, the most powerful of which was the Satavahana kingdom.

 As early Aryan society evolved into the more settled and more urban society of ancient India, these caste divisions persisted.
 New religious movements, the Jains and Buddhists, rebelled against it, preaching that all men are equal.
 However, caste was never overthrown.
 As time went on, indeed, it became more complex, and more rigid.
 It has endured right up to the present day.